FOCUS-Microsoft quietly prepares to avoid spotlight under Biden | Business

 The Trump campaign's top contributors include government employees from the U.S. Postal Service and the Department of Defense, followed by companies such as American Airlines Group and banks such as Wells Fargo, according to OpenSecrets.
 The Trump campaign did not respond to a request for comment.

-Biden campaign spokesman Matt Hill did not comment on the story, but he pointed to an earlier statement shared with Reuters, which said: "Many technology giants and their executives have not only abused their power, but misled the American people, damaged our democracy, and evaded any form of responsibility.
+Biden campaign spokesman Matt Hill did not comment on the story on Friday, but he pointed to an earlier statement shared with Reuters, which said: "Many technology giants and their executives have not only abused their power, but misled the American people, damaged our democracy, and evaded any form of responsibility.
 That ends with a President Biden."
-Microsoft has escaped escalating criticism from Washington lawmakers and probes by regulatory agencies - which has culminated into one of the largest antitrust lawsuits against Alphabet's Google by the Justice Department.

-In fact, the lawsuit has delivered a potential opportunity for Microsoft to increase usage of its Bing search engine, a win years after it abandoned a long campaign for legal relief.
-The company's other large competitors, such as Facebook Inc , Apple Inc and Amazon.com Inc, are also grappling with various state and federal investigations.

-Earlier this year, Microsoft also won a highly controversial $10 billion cloud computing contract from the U.S. Department of Defense after it defeated Amazon in a contest marred by allegations of political influence by President Donald Trump.
-The stock has more than tripled since Trump took office.
-'ADULT IN THE ROOM'
+Hill said on Monday the campaign does not accept corporate PAC money.

 ALSO READ